Biodiversity

 Management Approach GRI 3-3 (2021)

-The degradation of biodiversity, the deterioration of natural habitats, and the impacts of climate change significantly affect the economy, human health, and the livelihoods of all living beings.
-GC recognizes the urgency of these risks and is committed to supporting the Kunming-Montreal Global Biodiversity Framework (GBF) to help halt and reverse nature loss by 2030.
+The degradation of biodiversity and natural habitats, as well as the impacts of climate change, significantly affect the economy, health, and livelihoods of humans and all living beings.
+The Company recognizes the urgency of these risks and is committed to supporting the Kunming-Montreal Global Biodiversity Framework (GBF) to help halt and reverse nature loss by 2030.

 To achieve this goal, GC has adopted the approach of the Taskforce on Nature-related Financial Disclosures (TNFD) to assess biodiversity-related risks by analyzing both impacts and dependencies on nature.
 Implementing this international standard enables GC to effectively identify and assess risks, preparing for disclosure in line with TNFD recommendations, and supporting operations that contribute to the long-term sustainability of ecosystems and the economy.